preetihemant/beautiful-jekyll/_posts/2017-05-15-data_viz_bike_share.md

 </ul>
 </li>
 <li>Are weekends and weekdays similar in demand?  <ul>
-<li>No, the demand for ride share drops over the weekends.
+<li>No, the demand for ride sahre drops over the weekends.
 This is owing to the fact that most riders are subscribers who would not commute to work on weekends.  </li>
 </ul>
 </li>
 <li>What is the ratio of tourists to locals using the service? <ul>
 <li>80% annual subscribers, 20% customers.
-The 20% share can be safely assumed to come from the tourists since they would prefer the 24-hour rental structure. </li>
+The 20% shahre can be safely assumed to come from the tourists since they would prefer the 24-hour rental structure. </li>
 </ul>
 </li>
 <li>How does the demand change with weather or city events?  <ul>